Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Theoretical setup

-In order to describe scalar emission in EMRIs beyond the GR framework, here we introduce an approximate theoretical method for which the matter-field action is replaced with the ``skeletonized" action \cite{Ramazanoglu:2016kul,Maselli:2020zgv,Maselli:2021men,Barsanti:2022vvl,Zi:2024mbd}.
-The general action can be given by
+In order to describe scalar emission in EMRIs, we start with a general scalar-tensor action in which a massless real scalar field $\psi$ interacts with gravity through non-minimal couplings \cite{Ramazanoglu:2016kul, Maselli:2020zgv, Maselli:2021men, Barsanti:2022vvl, Spiers:2023cva, Zi:2024mbd}.
+We begin by considering the general action, given as follows:

 where $\mathbf{g}$ is the spacetime metric, $\psi$ is the massless scalar field and

 with $R$ being the Ricci scalar.
 The action $\alpha S_c$ denotes the coupling between the scalar field and the metric, where the constant $\alpha$ has a dimension of $[\rm mass]^n$ with $n\geq1$ and its effect is governed by a characteristic energy scale.
 The action of the matter field $\Psi$ is determined by $S_m[\mathbf{g},\psi,\Psi]$.
 According to the action \eqref{actions}, one can obtain the following two field equations,